ddh0/easy-llama/README.md

 [See here](https://github.com/ddh0/easy-llama/blob/main/RECOMMENDATIONS.md).

 ### Hardware acceleration (Apple Silicon, CUDA, ROCm, and more)
-easy-llama supports hardware accelation for.
-To ensure this is used, compile llama-cpp-python at installation time.
-This can be done with a single command, which differs depending on your hardware.
-See [llama-cpp-python: Installation with Hardware Acceleration](https://github.com/abetlen/llama-cpp-python/tree/v0.2.11#installation-with-hardware-acceleration).
+easy-llama supports hardware accelation.
+To ensure this is utilized, you have to compile llama-cpp-python at installation time.
+But don't worry, this can be done with a single command, which can be found here: [llama-cpp-python: Installation with Hardware Acceleration](https://github.com/abetlen/llama-cpp-python/tree/v0.2.11#installation-with-hardware-acceleration).

 ### Documentation
 Official documentation and FAQ can be found [here](https://github.com/ddh0/easy-llama/blob/main/docs.md).